-Overview: Emotional Intelligence & the Art of Communication focuses on how leaders, teams, and individuals can excel under pressure by practically applying emotional intelligence (EI) concepts.
-Students gain an understanding of various EI styles and key aspects of communication, including various communication styles, verbal/nonverbal elements of communication, conflict management, and how their EI and communication style may impact their effectiveness, self-control, and personal adaptability.
+Overview: The course focuses on how leaders, teams, and individuals can excel under pressure by practically applying emotional intelligence (EI) concepts.
+Students gain an understanding of leadership styles, EI competencies, and key aspects of communication, including various communication styles, verbal/nonverbal elements of communication, conflict management, and how their EI and communication style may impact their effectiveness, self-control, and personal adaptability.